An envelope lands on your doorstep, inside is a letter from someone but you don’t know who…

 Party Size: 2

-If the date wasn’t a giveaway, why yes this was a Christmas gift!
-One of many I bought this Christmas – I’m reviewing the copy I purchased for my partner as we puzzled through it together on Christmas morning.
+If the date weren’t a giveaway, why yes this was a Christmas gift!
+One of many I bought this Christmas.
+Since I didn’t actually receive one myself (not hinting anything haha!) – I’m reviewing the copy I purchased for my partner as we puzzled through it together on Christmas morning.

 The thing is, I LOVE buying gifts for people that are experiences, like tickets or vouchers.
 Since Enigmagram’s series of puzzles ends with a link for your recipient to view a customised landing page with a message or image, you can use this as a cooler way to give a further gift.
 The “Inception” of the gift giving world as it were: A gift, within a gift.

-The website says for 15+ but I also gifted a copy to my 8 year old brother who had almost no trouble with a little help from us grownups.
+The last thing to note is that the website says Enigmagram is suitable for players aged 15+ but I also gifted a copy to my 8 year old brother who had almost no trouble with a little help from us grownups.
 So the puzzles are a good level for all players!